Creative Community Fellows: New England

 Leadership Coaching

 Tailored support to help you reach your unique goals and hone your leadership skills.
-Offered in group sessions with a small number of your peers called Peer Exchange Groups.
+Offered in virtual group sessions with a small number of your peers called Peer Exchange Groups.

 Community Support & Connection